kevinmgates/WhatTheHack/031-DevOpsWithGitHub/Student/challenge01.md

 3. Create a project board using the "automated kanban" template.

-4. Create an issue for this challenge and each of the remaining challenges (i.e., create 8 issues total - skip challenge 0).
+4. Create an issue for this challenge and each of the remaining challenges (i.e., create 9 issues total - skip challenge 0).
 When creating each issue, make sure to:
-    - Assign an owner for each issue.
-Assign the `challenge 1` work item to another member of your team, have them assign their `challenge 1` work item to you.
-Assign all remaining challenges to yourself.
+    - Assign each issue to one member of your team
     - Associate each issue with the project board you just created

 5. Review the project board and ensure your issues automatically appear under the "To do" column.